lethain/staff-eng/src/markdown/guides/finding-the-right-company.md

 *   Companies with ad-hoc or unstructured interview processes looking to get your “feel”, particularly for senior roles, tend to be run by Meritocrats.
 More structure means Proceduralists.
 *   Companies that perform ad-hoc conjurations of new, rubric-less interviews tend to be run by Meritocrats.
 Those that evaluate you rigidly, even if it doesn’t let you shine, tend to be Proceduralists.

-Neither meritocratic nor proceduralistic companies have inherently better odds of propelling you into a Staff-plus role, rather it’ll depend on your identity, and the identities of folks in a company’s leadership roles.
+Neither meritocratic nor proceduralist companies have inherently better odds of propelling you into a Staff-plus role, rather it’ll depend on your identity, and the identities of folks in a company’s leadership roles.
 Depending on how those pieces align, you can estimate the level of support and friction you’ll encounter pursuing a Staff-plus role.

 ## Archetypes